-- 9. Comparison of the proposed Year 2045 Long-Range Transportation Cost Feasible Plan to the State conservation plans and maps or inventories of natural resources. - 7.1.9 The CONSULTANT shall include in the long-range transportation plan performance measures and targets and a system performance report and shall integrate other performance based plans, if any, in the long-range transportation plan either directly or by reference.
-This material shall describe the performance measures and targets used in assessing system performance and progress in achieving the performance targets. - 7.1.10 The CONSULTANT shall develop a matrix that shows the consistency between each Cost Feasible Plan project and the Vision Statement, Goals, Objectives and Policies. - 7.1.11 The adopted Year 2045 Long-Range Transportation Cost Feasible Plan shall use Fiscal Year 2014/2015 as the base fiscal year and Fiscal Year 2044/2045 as the horizon fiscal year.
+- 7.1.10 The CONSULTANT shall develop a matrix that shows the consistency between each Cost Feasible Plan project and the Vision Statement, Goals, Objectives and Policies. - 7.1.11 The adopted Year 2045 Long-Range Transportation Cost Feasible Plan shall use Fiscal Year 2013/2014 as the base fiscal year and Fiscal Year 2044/2045 as the horizon fiscal year.
 The CONSULTANT shall show all the projects and project funding for the entire time period covered by the Cost Feasible Plan, from the base year to the horizon year. - 7.1.12 Year 2045 Long-Range Transportation Cost Feasible Plan cost estimates shall be provided for the operations and maintenance activities for the entire timeframe of the long-range transportation plan.
 System level estimates for operations and maintenance costs shall be shown for each of the five-year cost bands.
 System level is interpreted to mean the system within the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area planning area boundary.